rcmp-grc/rcmp-grc.github.io/careers-carrieres/application-candidature-2-1-en.md

     <div class="panel-body">
   <div class="row wb-eqht">
   <div class="col-md-6">
- <p>Using the following image, which one of the folded shapes represents the unfolded shape?</p>
+ <p>Using the following image, which one of the folded shapes A to D represents the unfolded shape?</p>
 <p>The answer options are: <br>A, B, C, D or I don't know</p>
   </div>
   <div class="col-md-6">